Yara Sofia: Biography

-Although born in San Juan, Ortiz was raised in the small town of Manati, Puerto Rico.
+Although born in San Juan, Ortiz was raised in the small town of Manatí, Puerto Rico.
+While her mother was pregnant with her, she had expected Yara to be a girl for the majority of her pregnancy, and had even denied the doctor informing her of her baby's sex until she was revealed to be male.
 Her drag career began at local San Juan gay nightclub Krash (also known as Eros), where in 2005, she won her first gay pageant title "Miss Road to Diva."
 Later, in 2006, Ortiz earned a Bachelor of Fine Arts degree in theater from the Universidad del Sagrado Corazón in San Juan.
 Her name originates from a beauty pageant that was held at her former dance studio, where she chose the name Cuba.
 She also selected the name Yara after a girl she attended school with, and was gifted the surname Sofia by a friend of hers who also competed in the pageant.

 Career

 RuPaul's Drag Race

 Sofia was announced as a cast member on the third season of Logo's popular reality series, RuPaul's Drag Race, which premiered on the network on January 29, 2011.
 With a heavy, yet comically perceived accent and a popular catchphrase (Echa Pa'lante which translates to Go Forward) she became a fan favorite due to her unique use of makeup, wigs, contact lenses and fashion.
 She won the challenge in episode 11 where the contestants had to create three different looks for a hair themed fashion show.
 She was eliminated in what was considered a very emotional lip sync against fellow contestant Alexis Mateo in the thirteenth episode of the season, which first aired on April 22, 2011.
 During the reunion special, which aired on May 2, 2011, Sofia won the annual Miss Congeniality award.

 On 6 August 2012, it was announced that Sofia was one of twelve past Drag Race contestants selected to join the cast of RuPaul's Drag Race: All Stars that premiered on the Logo network on 22 October 2012.
 Due to the team twist of the season, she teamed with Alexis Mateo to form Team Yarlexis.
 The duo was eliminated in the fourth episode of the series which aired on 12 November 2012, coming in the 3rd-place position amongst the teams, with Sofia therefore placing 5th/6th overall with Mateo.

 Sofia appeared among other Drag Race alumni as a guest in episode one of season ten in January 2018.

-On the 26th of May she was announced to be part of the cast for RuPaul’s Drag Race All Stars 6, alongside 12 other queens, including fellow All Stars 1 contestant Pandora Boxx.
+On the 26th of May she was announced to be part of the cast for RuPaul's Drag Race All Stars 6, alongside 12 other queens, including fellow All Stars 1 contestant Pandora Boxx.
 She won the Variety Show on the first episode and lost the Lip-Sync For Your Legacy against Lip-Sync Assassin Coco Montrese.
 She was later eliminated on the fourth episode, Halftime Headliners, placing 10th overall.